 -

-cd <mount_directory>command to verify that the mount directory exists. -
+cd <mount_directory>command to check if the directory exists. -

 Confirm that the user who starts the container has root permissions.

-If the user who starts the container does not have root permissions, you must log on to the NAS file system as the root user, change the permission attributes, and then mount the file system.
-This keeps the container user's permissions consistent with the permissions of the mount target's file system.
-When you mount a file system within a container, you must run the container in privileged mode.
+If the user who starts the container does not have root permissions, log on to the NAS file system as the root user, change the permissions, and then mount the file system again.
+This ensures that the container user's permissions match the file system permissions on the mount target.
+When mounting the file system from within a container, run the container in privileged mode.

 -